pharmpy/pharmpy/README.rst

 .. highlight:: console

 =======
-PharmPy
+Pharmpy
 =======

 .. start-longdesc

-PharmPy is a library for pharmacometrics.
+Pharmpy is a library for pharmacometrics.
 It can be used as a regular python package, in R via reticulate or via its built in command line interface.

-PharmPy is architectured to be able to handle different types of model formats and data formats and exposes a model agnostic API.
+Pharmpy is architectured to be able to handle different types of model formats and data formats and exposes a model agnostic API.

 Current features: